MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-maturity-levels.md

 Common characteristics of stage 3 user adoption include:

-- An individual actively learns Power BI, with by attending formal training, self-directed learning, or experimentation.
+- An individual actively learns Power BI, by attending formal training, self-directed learning, or experimentation.
 - An individual gains basic competency with the aspects of Power BI relevant to their role.

 ### User adoption stage 4 – Proficiency